 Services for Landowners

 Beginning in January 2015, KCD launched an expansion of its aquatic area protection and enhancement programs to offer technical assistance and project implementation services to urban landowners with freshwater shoreline and riparian habitat on their property.
-This program helps urban homeowners protect and improve the health of streams, rivers, wetlands, lakes, ponds and marine shorelines by planting a band of vegetation, called a buffer, next to a water body.
-These plantings of native trees and shrubs can improve water quality, stabilize shorelines, and provide habitat for fish and wildlife.

 Many homeowners do not have the money or expertise to plant buffers on their own, but KCD is available to make enhancement of these areas possible by designing and installing buffer projects.
 KCD services include free project design and management, as well as sharing the cost of labor (removing invasive species and planting native species), and project materials (plants, mulch, plant protectors).
 KCD will also cover most of the cost of three years of maintenance and monitoring to ensure a high rate of plant survival.